mmikowski/hi_score/README.md

   $ xhi help 0-5
 ```

-Even if we specify only one stage target `bin/xhi` will often run more.
-That is because many targets have dependencies as discussed in the following section.
+The `bin/xhi` tool will often run more than the number of stages requested.
+That's because many stages have dependencies as discussed in the next section.

-### Resolve dependencies
+### Lifecycle dependencies
-The `bin/xhi` has a resolver that ensures all required stages are run before the requested target.
-For example, consider the stages that are run when we enter `bin/xhi build,dev_start` for the first time.
+The `bin/xhi <stage-range>` command will always run the smallest safe number of steps to complete the target <stage-range> to minimize time and resources required.
+For example, consider the stages that are run when we enter `bin/xhi build,dev_start` for the first time as shown below.

 - **01 install**  Download all vendor assets
 - **02 setup** Copy, rename, and patch vendor files.
 Install commit hook.